Elena Gerhardt

 Elena Gerhardt (11 November 1883 – 11 January 1961) was a German mezzo-soprano singer associated with the singing of German classical lieder, of which she was considered one of the great interpreters.
-She left Germany for good to live in London in October 1934.
+She emigrated to London in October 1934.

 Training, and first recitals with Nikisch

 Elena Gerhardt was born at Connewitz near Leipzig, the daughter of a Leipzig restaurateur.
 She studied at the Leipzig Conservatory from 1899 to 1903, first with Professor Carl Rebling and then with Marie Hedmondt (d.
 1941), who remained her friend and vocal adviser for many years.
 After a year of only technical study, she began work on operatic roles, such as Cherubino, Dorabella, the Mignon of Ambroise Thomas and Hermann Goetz's Katharina, interspersed with lieder.
 She won the Carl Reinecke Scholarship.
 Leipzig provided many opportunities to hear international artists and to hear the early masters.

 In 1902, Arthur Nikisch became director of the Leipzig Conservatory, and approved her to sing publicly in Leipzig, which she first did in November 1902: he also gave her a solo in Franz Liszt's "Choruses from Herder's Entfesselter Prometheus" (S. 69).
 On graduating in 1903 and with many engagements, she mentioned her wish to give a lieder recital, and Nikisch offered to be her accompanist, their first (victorious) performance being at the Kaufhaus in Leipzig on her twentieth birthday.
 Concert engagements poured in, and she sang lieder in almost every university town as supporting artist to names such as Eugène Ysaÿe, Teresa Carreño and Max Reger.
 By 1905 she made her first appearances (with Nikisch) in Hamburg and Berlin (the Bechsteinhall), and in Berlin made the friendship of Richard Strauss.
 From summer 1905 she spent holidays with the Nikisch family near Ostend.